eoinkelly/notes/databases/sql/select/joins.md

 > In principle, "ANTI" JOIN is just the opposite of "SEMI" JOIN.

 What we really mean is We want all actors that **didn't** play in films.
-But we don’t want any films in the results, just the actors.
-More specifically, we don’t want each actor several times, once per film.
+But we don't want any films in the results, just the actors.
+More specifically, we don't want each actor several times, once per film.
 We want each actor only once (or zero times) in the result.

 ```sql